Bonsai: Intentional and Personalized Social Media Feeds: Background and Related Work

 As smartphones and computers provide access to seemingly endless streams of content, many individuals report feeling less able to focus and less ``in control'' of their own time~\cite{sapaczAreWeAddicted2016,marinoComprehensiveMetaanalysisProblematic2018,alter2018irresistible}.
 To regain control, users often take deliberate breaks from technology, whether by abstaining from social media during specific periods~\cite{schoenebeckGivingTwitterLent2014}, giving up their smartphones altogether~\cite{lee2014supporting}, or deleting their accounts~\cite{portwood-stacerMediaRefusalConspicuous2013}.
 Amidst these practices, and calls to study the \textit{non-use} of technology~\cite{satchellUserUseNonuse2009}, HCI researchers have developed systems that support self-regulation of digital engagement~\cite{lyngsSelfControlCyberspaceApplying2019}.

 Early interventions primarily focused on \emph{when} and \emph{how much} technology was used.
 For example, \textsc{MyTime} provided lightweight scheduling to reduce time spent in “poor-use” apps while preserving “good-use” ones~\cite{hinikerMyTimeDesigningEvaluating2016}, \textsc{NUGU} leveraged group accountability to curb overuse~\cite{koNUGUGroupbasedIntervention2015}, and \textsc{OneSec} inserted intentional delays to disrupt habitual app opening~\cite{gruningDirectingSmartphoneUse2023}.
-These systems were effective at mitigating compulsive and `undesired' use, for instance \textsc{MyTime} reduced usage on apps that participants felt were a poor use of time by 21\% while keeping the usage of `useful' apps unchanged.
+These systems were effective at mitigating compulsive and `undesired' use.
+For instance \textsc{MyTime} reduced usage on apps that participants felt were a poor use of time by 21\% while keeping the usage of `useful' apps unchanged.
 Yet, note that these systems intervene at the temporal level of use, rather than shaping the \emph{content} that fills feeds.

 A parallel line of work has explored richer, user-driven controls within social media feeds themselves. \textsc{Eddi} enabled interactive topic browsing by clustering feed items into trending topics; users found browsing to be more efficient, enjoyable, and less overwhelming than chronological interfaces, often noting they could ``find things […] faster'' and avoid irrelevant content~\cite{bernsteinEddiInteractiveTopicbased2010}; \textsc{Cura}, on the other hand, uses transformer-based modeling to predict which posts a designated curator would endorse based on community upvotes; evaluations demonstrated that its curated feeds accurately reflected curator preferences, adapting noticeably when curators changed, and halving antisocial behavior without extra moderation effort~\cite{he2023cura}. \textsc{Locus} scaffolds intentional entry points such as choosing a session purpose (e.g., "learning" vs. "socializing"), particularly helping younger users select content aligned with their intentions~\cite{davisSupportingTeensIntentional2023}.
-These tools demonstrate how systems can extend beyond managing time to empower users with nuanced control over what they see.
-Last, besides individual systems, studies of decentralized platforms show how users manually combine follows, lists, and custom rules to assemble personally meaningful streams~\cite{liuUnderstandingDecentralizedSocial2025}.
+On Bluesky, we note two third-party tools: \textsc{Skyfeed} and \textsc{Graze}.
+These tools let users author custom feed logic through visual rule builders, regular expressions, and composable filters,\footnote{E.g., \url{https://skyfeed.app}, \url{https://www.graze.social}.} exemplifying the promise of ``algorithmic choice,'' while still requiring users to think in terms of low-level rules.